jkaewprateep/Grayscale_to_colors/README.md

 ## Create Lookup Vocaburary ##

-Using Tensorflow LookUp create Lookup table or vocabrary
+Using Tensorflow LookUp create Lookup table or vocabrary, the vocaburary is unique key and index and the duplicated key results ambigious result return, it required to be unique key.

 ```
 data = tf.constant([ dataset["BW"] ])
 layer = tf.keras.layers.IntegerLookup()